 We maintain an interest rate swap arrangement which is considered a derivative instrument.
-Our indebtedness as of June 30, 2023, was the outstanding balance of seller notes from our acquisitions of \$6.4 million, and an outstanding balance on our term note related to Credit Agreement of \$146.3 million.
-We do not have a balance on the Revolving Facility as of June 30, 2023.
-The Revolving Facility is subject to fluctuating interest rates.
+Our indebtedness as of September 30, 2023 was the outstanding balance of seller notes from our acquisitions of \$5.3 million, and an outstanding balance on our term note related to the Credit Agreement of \$145.3 million.
+We do not have a balance on the Revolving Facility as of September 30, 2023.
+The Revolving Credit Facility is subject to fluctuating interest rates.
 A 1% change in the interest rate would yield no additional interest expense on the facility because of the interest rate swap described above.
-See Note 9 to the unaudited consolidated financial statements.
+See Liquidity and Capital Resources for more information.